HSwMS Valen (1925): Design and development

 During and after World War I, the Swedish Navy ordered submarines based on German designs.
 The submarines were modified versions of the Type UB-III U-boat design, with the rear torpedo tube removed.
 The design was used to build the six boats of the and es, which all launched by 1921.
 By the mid-1920s, Swedish naval authorities were impressed by the performance of German submarine minelayers during the war, and ordered their own.
 The design of Valen consisted of a Bävern-class submarine with ten vertical mine-laying tubes installed along the ballast tanks.

 The design featured a length of 187 ft 4 in, beam of 23 ft 4 in, and a draught of 10 ft 2 in, and a complement of 31.
 Aside from her aforementioned mine-laying tubes, her armament consisted of four 450 mm torpedo tubes, a 75 mm anti-air gun, one 25 mm, and 25 naval mines.
 She was propelled by two Atlas diesel engines and two electric motors which produced 1340 bhp and 700 hp through two propellers.
 While surfaced, the submarine had a maximum speed of 14.8 kn and displaced 548 tons and had a speed of 7.4 kn and displaced 730 tons while submerged.

 Service history

 Valen was laid down at the Karlskrona Navy Yard in 1923, launched on 5 May 1925, and commissioned on 4 September 1925.
-The Swedish Navy continued to order more minelaying submarines based off Valen, which was followed by the three Delfinen-class submarines in 1934 and trio in 1942.
+The Swedish Navy continued to order more minelaying submarines based on Valen, which was followed by the three Delfinen-class submarines in 1934 and trio in 1942.
 All of the submarines retained Valens system of launching twenty mines through vertical tubes.
 By World War II, the old submarine was decommissioned on 6 October 1944.